What is holistic therapy?

 - Reflexology: applying pressure to and massaging certain areas of the feet, hands and ears.
-It aims is to encourage healing and relieve stress and tension.
+It aims to encourage healing and relieve stress and tension.

 - Massage therapy: using manual, hands-on movements and manipulation of the soft tissues and muscles in the body, to promote healing and enhance a person’s overall well-being.